 The error handler for each service module contains a Case statement to check for all anticipated errors.
-If the error is not a recoverable error, the logic to handle it is first tell MTS about the error by calling GetObjectContext.SetAbort().
+If the error is not a recoverable error, the logic to handle it is first tell MTS about the error by calling GetObjectContext.SetAbort( ).
 Next, the global LogMessage() function is called to log the short description intended for level one support personnel.
-Then the LogMessage() function is called a second time to 35 log the detailed description of the error for upper level support personnel.
+Then the LogMessage() function is called a second time to 20 error that is generated.
+A code sample is provided below: log the detailed description of the error for upper level support personnel.
 Finally, the error is re-raised, so that the calling function will know the operation failed.

 A default Case condition is coded to handle any unexpected errors.
 This logs the VB generated error then raises it.
-4∩ A code sample is provided below:
+25 A code sample is provided below:

 Following is an example of how error handling in the task component is implemented when an attempt is made to reassign a task to a performer that doesn't exist.
-Executing SQL to reassign a task to a non-existent performer generates a referential integrity violation error, which is trapped in this error handler:
+Executing SQL to reassign a task to a non-existent performer generates a refer- 30 ential integrity violation error, which is trapped in this error handler:

-Class Declarations Private Const cmClassName = "CTaskComp" Public Sub ReassignTask(. . .)
-On Error GoTo ErrorHandler Private Const cmMethodName = "ReassignTask" 55 Private Const cmErrReassignTask = "Could not reassign task." logic to reassign a task 60 GetObjectContext.SetComplete Exit Sub ErrorHandler: Dim sShortDescr As String sShortDescr = cmErrReassignTask log short description as warning
+'''

+'Class Declarations

+Private Const cmClassName = "CTaskComp"

+Public Sub ReassignTask(...)

+On Error GoTo Error Handler

+Private Const cmMethodName = "ReassignTask"

+Private Const cmErrReassignTask = "Could not reassign

+task.

+logic to reassign a task

+GetObjectContext.SetComplete

+Exit Sub

+ErrorHandler:

+Dim sShortDescr As String

+sShortDescr = cmErrReassignTask

+log short description as warning

 LogMessage vMsg, Err.Number, cmSeverityWarning,

 cmClassName, cmMethodName, sShortDescr

 Dim sLongDescr As String

-Select Case Err.Number 5
+Select Case Err.Number

 Case cmErrRefIntegrityViolation

 GetObjectContext.SetAbort

 sLongDescr = "Referential integrity violation -

 tried "

 & "to reassign task to a non-existant

-performer. " 10
+performer.

 & "Association ID: " & sAssnId

 & "Association Type: " & sAssnType

 & "Old Performer Id: " & sOldPerformerId

 & "New Performer Id: " & sNewPerformerId

-log long description as severe
+' log long description as severe

-LogMessage vMsg.
-Err.Number. cmSeveritySevere.
-15
+LogMessage vMsg, Err.Number, cmSeveritySevere,

-cmClassName, cmMethodName, 15
+cmClassName, cmMethodName,

 sLongDescr

 Err.Raise Err.Number

-:

-more error handling
+' more error handling

-:

-Case Else 20
+Case Else

 let architecture handle unanticipated error

-Dim nResumeCode As Integer

-nResumeCode = GeneralErrorHandler(vMsg, cmServer,

-cmClassName, cmMethodName)

-Select Case nResumeCode

-Case cmErrorResume 25

-Resume

-Case cmErrorResumeNext

-Resume Next

-Case cmErrorExit

-Exit Sub

-Case Else 30

-GetObjectContext.Abort

-Err.Raise Err.Number

-End Select

-End Select

-End Sub

-- 25
+'''